scalemailted/FullStackApps/02-labs/readme.md

    > Pick either **Dodger** or **Platformer**.
 Keep both folders if you like, but only one is required for credit.

 6. **Lab 06 — REST Client (Fetch + ES Modules)**
-   Build a browser app that performs real HTTP requests (e.g., GET from a public API and PUT/POST to a simple backend or JSON bin).
+   Build a browser app (Quiz Game) that performs real HTTP requests (e.g., GET from a public API and PUT/POST to a simple backend or JSON bin).
 Organize code with **ES modules** and handle loading/empty/error states.

 ## Optional / Legacy